flutter-form-builder-ecosystem/flutter_form_builder/packages/form_builder_validators/README.md

 * ``FormBuilderValidators.url()`` - requires the field's value to be a valid url.

 ## Composing multiple validators
-`FormBuilderValidators` class comes with a very useful static function named `compose()` which takes any number of `FormFieldValidator` functions.
-This allows you to create once and reuse validation rules across multiple fields.
+`FormBuilderValidators` class comes with a very useful static function named `compose()` which takes a list of `FormFieldValidator` functions.
+This allows you to create once and reuse validation rules across multiple fields, widgets or apps.

 On validation each validator is run and if any one returns a non-null value (i.e. a String), validation fails and the `errorText` for the field is set as the returned string.